Started in Odessa

 Under the same contract, Chesnut’s records were released on MGM/Hickory Records, ABC/Hickory Records, and MCA/Hickory Records all in a three-year period.
 In all, 14 singles were released, ten charted in Billboard Magazine’s Top-100 Country Chart, and two of those made it to the Top-40.

-Because of the chart performance of the first one, Let's Take the Time to Fall in Love Again, Billboard recognized Chesnut as one of the nation’s Top-10 up-and-coming country music artists.
+Because of the chart performance of the first one, Chesnut’s original Let’s Take the Time to Fall in Love Again, Billboard recognized Chesnut as one of the nation’s Top-10 up-and-coming country music artists in 1979.

 So far so good, right?